dmargala/mpi-playground/README.md

 ^C
 ```

-When the error is generated on rank 0 during the second iteration, it is caught on rank 0 and rank 0 moves onto the third iteration. rank 1 does not know about the error and is waiting at the broadcast step during the second iteration.
-When rank 0 moves on to third iteration, it generates the third dataset and broadcasts, which rank 1 picks up on its second iteration. rank 1 computes the subtotal using the data from the third iteration on its second iteration. rank 0, on its third iteration, eventually accepts the subtotal from rank 1 (computed on rank 1's second iteration using the data from the third iteration). rank 0 computes the combined total and has now reached the end of its process.
+When the error is generated on rank 0 during the second iteration, it is caught on rank 0 and rank 0 moves onto the third iteration.
+rank 1 does not know about the error and is waiting at the broadcast step during the second iteration.
+When rank 0 moves on to third iteration, it generates the third dataset and broadcasts, which rank 1 picks up on its second iteration.
+rank 1 computes the subtotal using the data from the third iteration on its second iteration.
+rank 0, on its third iteration, eventually accepts the subtotal from rank 1 (computed on rank 1's second iteration using the data from the third iteration).
+rank 0 computes the combined total and has now reached the end of its process.
 Meanwhile, rank 1 moves on to its third iteration and gets stuck waiting at the broadcast step.
 A `CRTL-C` will come in handy at this point.

 ### Part b

 One strategy to avoid getting stuck is to be more cautious before performing collective mpi communication.
-The example implementation in `ex2-safe.py` tries to catch and communicate errors when they occur in any single rank and so that they can be re-raised by all ranks.
+The example implementation in [`ex1-b-safe.py`](1-exception-handling/ex1-b-safe.py) attempts to catch and communicate errors when they occur in any single rank and so that they can be re-raised by all ranks.

-The following shows what happens when we try `ex2-safe.py` with the `--trigger-one` option.
+Now we can can see that we successfully skip the problem task and the program does not get stuck:

 ```
 > mpiexec -n 2 python ex1-b-safe.py --trigger-one --mpi